EUR/USD Consolidates Near 1.1620 | Action Forex

-On Thursday, the EUR/USD currency pair tested the 1.1620 level.
-During today’s morning, the pair consolidated near the given level.
+On Friday, the EUR/USD currency pair raised to the 1.1650 level.
+During today’s morning, the pair tested the resistance level formed by the monthly R3 and the Fibo 61.80% circa 1.1710.

-It is likely that exchange rate could gain support from the 55-hour SMA near 1.1580, and some upside potential could prevail in the market.
-In this case the rate could target the 1.1700 level.
+If the given resistance holds, it is likely that a reversal south could occur.
+In this case the exchange rate could gain support from the 55– and 100-hour SMAs, as well the weekly PP and the monthly R2 in the 1.1573/1.1625 range.

-Meanwhile, note that the currency pair could face the resistance formed by the weekly R3 at 1.1638.
-If the given level holds, it is likely that the pair could consolidate in the short run.
+Meanwhile, it is unlikely that bulls could prevail in the market, and the currency pair could exceed the weekly R2 located at the 1.1828 mark in the nearest future.

 - advertisement -